kubernetes-sigs/external-dns/docs/tutorials/azure.md

 ## Throttling

-If the ExternalDNS managed zones list doesn't change frequently, set `--azure-zones-cache-duration` (zones list cache time-to-live) to a larger value.
-Note that zones list cache can be disabled with `--azure-zones-cache-duration=0s`.
+When the ExternalDNS managed zones list doesn't change frequently, one can set `--azure-zones-cache-duration` (zones list cache time-to-live).
+The zones list cache is disabled by default, with a value of 0s.

 ## Ingress used with ExternalDNS